ovh/docs/pages/public_cloud/compute/local-zones-vpn-tailscale-integration/guide.en-gb.md

 This command will generate a 4096-bit RSA key pair and save it in the specified location.

-### Step 2 - Create Two Servers in OVHcloud Local Zones
+### Step 2 - Create two instances in OVHcloud Local Zones

 Next, [create two instances](/pages/public_cloud/compute/public-cloud-first-steps) in different OVHcloud Local Zones, such as Prague and Madrid.
-Ensure that public networking is enabled for both servers.
+Ensure that public networking is enabled for both instances.

 ### Step 3 - Log into Tailscale